itpcjosepha/resume/README.md

-# Joseph E. Arzate Jr. — Living Resume
+# Joseph E. Arzate Jr. — Sr. Full Stack Software Engineer.

 This repository is a living resume for Joseph E. Arzate Jr. It is organized to help review past work history, projects, supporting screenshots, and documents from past engagements.